sabiland/SwiftOBD2/Readme.md

 ------------

 NOTE: This is my fork/implementation.
 I use 2 global static objets for specific (bluetooth or wifi) configuration.
+I set and use `OBDService.oilerObdSetting` object before using `wifi` or `bluetooth` configuration.

 ```
 final class OneObdSetting: Codable {